qpsolvers/qpsolvers/CONTRIBUTING.md

 There are many ways you can contribute to qpsolvers.
 Here are some ideas:

-- Pick one of the [help-wanted issues](https://github.com/stephane-caron/qpsolvers/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
+- Pick one of the [open issues](https://github.com/stephane-caron/qpsolvers/issues?q=is%3Aissue+is%3Aopen)
 - Describe your use case in [Show and tell](https://github.com/stephane-caron/qpsolvers/discussions/categories/show-and-tell)
 - Suggest improvements to the [documentation](https://scaron.info/doc/qpsolvers/)
 - Find a case that is not covered by unit tests, and add a test for it